 Myth 2: It takes a lot of time to get an outside resource up to speed.

 Individuals who work as staff augmentation resources are very skilled at assimilating to new environments, and learning organizations tend to have common processes and tools.
 This allows for quick ramp-up and solid performance in a short amount of time.
 At ttcInnovations, we have a large pool of contractors with diverse experience and skills relating to industries, audiences, and tools.

 When I work with a client, I want to match as many client needs and preferences as possible to ensure a quick and smooth transition from start-up to proficiency.
 Here are a few things to consider as you are working with a vendor partner to ensure a great match for your situation:

 - Communication style

 - Work style and personality of the team and business partners

 - Type of project (technical, soft skills, etc.)

 Myth 3: I don’t have time to reach out to a learning vendor or it’s hard to find a trusted vendor partner.

 My number one recommendation is to plan ahead for these types of scenarios.
 When you are in the throes of the situation, of course, you don’t have time.
 You are overwhelmed, worried, and probably a little skeptical if you’ve never used a staffing resource before.
 But guess what?
 You now know about ttcInnovations!
-Check out what we have to offer here or, better yet, call me.
+Check out what we have to offer here or, better yet, contact me.
 We can turn staffing requests into interviews and selection in about three to five days…sometimes less.